the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

 This extends the basic region simulation to include the folded cortical surface to the anatomical structure on which the simulation is based.
-If you haven’t read or followed was written above you probably should do that now as here we only really discuss in detail the extra components that are specific to a simulation on the cortical surface.
+If you haven’t read or followed the information written above, you probably should do that now as here we only really discuss in detail the extra components that are specific to a simulation on the cortical surface.

-In addition to the components discussed for a region simulation here we introduce two major components, that is:
+In addition to the components discussed for a region simulation here we introduce three major components, that is:

 -  *Cortical Surface*, which is a mesh surface defining a 2d representation of the convoluted cortical surface embedded in 3d space.